borbrudar/rtracer/README.md

 # Ray Tracing in Rust

-Ray Tracer written in Rust, following the "Ray Tracing : In One Weekend" and "Ray Tracing : The Next Week" available [here](https://raytracing.github.io/).
+Ray Tracer written in Rust, following the "Ray Tracing : In One Weekend" and "Ray Tracing : The Next Week" books available [here](https://raytracing.github.io/).
 This project implements everything described in these books, only in Rust.

 ## Usage